GoogleCloudPlatform/monitoring-dashboard-samples/alerts/etcd-gke/README.md

 # etcd Alerts for GKE

 ## Long fsync duration alert
 When the WAL (Write-Ahead Logging) fsync time is too long, performance is degrading, often due to disk issues.
-This could cause cluster instability, or high latency for client requests.
+This could cause cluster instability or high latency for client requests.

 ## Rapid leader changes alert
 When the leader of the cluster changes often, it indicates that the leader is unstable, often due to network issues or high load.